percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/howtos/recipes_xbk_full.rst

 .. note::

-   * You might want to set the :option:`--use-memory` option to something similar to the size of your buffer pool, if you are on a dedicated server that has enough free memory.
-More details :doc:`here <../xtrabackup_bin/xbk_option_reference>`.
+   You might want to set the :option:`--use-memory` option to a value close to the size of your buffer pool, if you are on a dedicated server that has enough free memory.
+More details :ref:`here <xbk_option_reference>`.

-   * A more detailed explanation is :doc:`here <../xtrabackup_bin/creating_a_backup>`
+   A more detailed explanation is :ref:`here <creating_a_backup>`.